 Even before fertilizing your lawn containing the new sod, you have to conduct a soil test.
 This will let you know what nutrients are already in the soil for the plants to use.
 For example, several locations in the state of Florida already have a significant amount of phosphorus in the soil.
 Due to this finding, these areas do not need a fertilizer with a huge amount of phosphorus in it.

 A new sod has a very short root system that needs some time to be fully established into the soil.
 One day after the installation of new sod, you should sprinkle fertilizer on it.
-To ensure that you only apply the right amount, use a rotary spreader or a drop spreader.
+To ensure that you only apply the right amount, a rotary or drop spreader.

 However, instead of immediately giving a pound of nitrogen for every 1,000 square feet, the amount of needed fertilizer should just be half of what you calculated.
 This is because the sod already received some fertilizer before it was delivered and installed on your lawn.